 What triggered your interest in aviation?

-What are the key problems facing the UK aircraft manufacturing industry?
+What are the major challenges facing the flight training industry?